orange-cloudfoundry/osb-cmdb/README.md

 ### Releasing

+Check acceptance test status in your private concourse ci

 For the spike,
 * manually edit the version in `osb-cmdb/gradle.properties` (e.g `version=0.1.0`), commit & push
 * git tag v0.1.0 -a -m "0.1.0 release"